500px/legacy-api-documentation/endpoints/photo/GET_photos.md

     - 'user' - Return photos of a user, additional parameter 'user_id' or 'username' is required.
 Default sort: time uploaded.
     - 'user_friends' — Return photos by users the specified user is following.
 Default sort: time uploaded.
-    - 'user_favorites' — Return photos added as favorites by the specified user, as displayed on **[http://500px.com/:username/favorites][]**.
-Default sort: time favorited.

 - **only** — String name of the **[category][]** to return photos from. **Note:** Case sensitive, separate multiple values with a comma.
 - **exclude** — String name of the **[category][]** to exclude photos by. **Note:** Case sensitive, separate multiple values with a comma.
 - **sort** — Sort photos in the specified order.
     ###### Recognized values:
-    - 'created_at' — Sort by time of upload (note: for a request of a user's favorite photos, this sort order will retrieve the list in the order that the user added photos to their favorites list.)
+    - 'created_at' — Sort by time of upload
     - 'rating' — Sort by rating
     - 'highest_rating' — Sort by the highest rating the photo reached
     - 'times_viewed' — Sort by view count
     - 'votes_count' — Sort by votes count
-    - 'favorites_count' — Sort by favorites count
     - 'comments_count' — Sort by comments count
     - 'taken_at' — Sort by the original date of the image extracted from metadata (might not be available for all images)